tokend/dart-sdk/README.md

-# dart-sdk
+# flutter_sdk

-This library facilitates interaction with TokenD-based system from Flutter apps
+TokenD Kotlin SDK This library facilitates interaction with TokenD-based system from Flutter applications including Android and IOS apps.